NuggMD

 Avoid Overconsumption

 To avoid overconsumption of cannamilk, start with a low dose.
 Be mindful of personal tolerance and understand the potency of the cannabis used.
-Accurately measure servings with calibrated tools and resist immediate redosing, as edibles take time to produce effects.
+Accurately measure servings with calibrated tools and avoid immediate redosing, as edibles take time to take effect.

-Effects also accumulate if you’re consuming multiple servings.
+Effects also accumulate when you consume multiple servings.
 Stay hydrated to alleviate discomfort and create a controlled environment for consumption.

 Store Properly